-My research interests are mainly relative to statistical machine learning, including classification, high-dimensional statistics and variable selection.
-Specially, I am interested in understanding transfer learning problems from statistics perspective.
-Besides research, I love photography, travelling and reading (especially books about history).
+My research interests are mainly related to statistical machine learning, including classification, high-dimensional statistics and variable selection.
+Specially, I am interested in understanding multi-task and transfer learning problems from statistics perspective.
+Besides research, I love photography, running, travelling, and reading (especially books about history).

 I have reviewed papers for Technometrics, Bernoulli, ICLR 2023, Statistical Papers, Journal of the American Statistical Association, Journal of Machine Learning Research, Statistics and Computing, Neural Networks and FODS 2020.